Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: Abstract

 \section{Abstract}

 Structured State Space Models (SSMs), which are at the heart of the recently popular Mamba architecture, are powerful tools for sequence modeling.
 However, their theoretical foundation relies on a complex, multi-stage process of continuous-time modeling and subsequent discretization, which can obscure intuition.
 We introduce a direct, first-principles framework for constructing discrete-time SSMs that is both flexible and modular.
-Our approach is based on a novel lag operator, which geometrically derives the discrete-time recurrence by measuring how the system's basis functions "slide" and change from one timestep to the next.
-The resulting state matrices are computed via a single inner product involving this operator, offering a modular design space for creating novel SSMs by flexibly combining different basis functions and time-warping schemes.
-To validate our approach, we demonstrate that a specific instance exactly recovers the recurrence of the influential HiPPO model.
+Our approach is based on a novel lag operator, which geometrically derives the discrete-time recurrence by measuring how the system's basis functions undergo what we call a \textit{domain expansion} from one timestep to the next.
+The resulting state matrices are computed via a single inner product involving this operator, enabling a modular design space for creating novel SSMs by flexibly combining different basis functions and time-warping schemes.
+To validate our framework, we demonstrate that a specific instance exactly recovers the recurrence of the influential HiPPO model.
 Numerical simulations confirm our derivation, providing new theoretical tools for designing flexible and robust sequence models.

-\section{Introduction}
+\section{INTRODUCTION}

-Structured State Space Models (SSMs), which form the backbone of modern architectures like Mamba, have emerged as a powerful architecture for long-range sequence modeling.
+Structured State Space Models (SSMs), which form the backbone of modern architectures like Mamba, have emerged as a powerful architecture for long-range sequence modeling \citep{Gu2023-ut}.
 Their key innovation is imposing mathematical structure on traditional SSMs to enable effective dynamical memory compression.
-They achieve performance that rivals Transformers on many tasks while breaking free from the quadratic scaling bottleneck of attention mechanisms \cite{Gu2022-fe, Gu2023-ut, Somvanshi2025-or}.
+They achieve performance that rivals Transformers on many tasks while breaking free from the quadratic scaling bottleneck of attention mechanisms \citep{Gu2021-be, Somvanshi2025-or}.